Prepare your Swamp Cooler for the winter

 - Pipes freezing: As soon as the temperature drops, the water inside the pipelines of your swamp cooler or evaporative cooler begins to turn into ice, thus expanding in size, which cracks the pipelines and causes them to leak the next summer.

 - Corrosion: Stagnant water will cause a lot of corrosion inside the metallic tank of your swamp cooler or evaporative cooler, which results in rust.
-If you leave your outdoor swamp cooler or evaporative cooler uncovered throughout the winter season, snowfall and rainfall will get collected inside it.
+If you leave your outdoor swamp cooler or evaporative cooler uncovered throughout winter, snowfall and rainfall will collect inside it.

-- Algae, mold: As you know, in stagnant water, fungus, algae, mold, and mildew can grow very quickly, so it is essential to drain your swamp cooler or evaporative cooler.
+- Algae, mold: As you know, fungus, algae, mold, and mildew can grow very quickly in stagnant water, so it is essential to drain your swamp cooler or evaporative cooler.

-- Pests: Pests like critters, mice, and rodents will dwell inside your swamp cooler or evaporative cooler to escape the harshness of the winter season.
+- Pests: Pests like critters, mice, and rodents will dwell inside your swamp cooler or evaporative cooler to escape the harsh winter season.

 Contents